BMJ-Coughlan/pw-poc-tna/docs/visual-regression.md

 ## Why Quarantined?

-The practice site has Google Ads that change on every run, causing pixel differences and making visual regression unreliable.
-Ads load different content, resize containers, and shift layouts unpredictably.
+Ads introduce non-determinism (content, size, timing).
+Visual diffs become noise.

-**For production use, you'd need:**
+SME view:

-- Controlled environment without ads
+- Control the environment (no third‑party ads) or intercept ad domains.
-- Network interception to block ad domains
+- If not possible, use a visual platform (Percy/Chromatic/Applitools) with region ignores.

-- Dedicated visual platforms (Percy.io, Chromatic, Applitools)
+What this work shows:

-**What this demonstrates:**
+- Screenshot comparison with stable baselines

-- Screenshot capture and comparison
+- Dynamic content masking for deterministic captures
-- Dynamic content masking
+- Cross‑viewport coverage (mobile/tablet/desktop)
-- Cross-viewport testing (mobile, tablet, desktop)
+- Practical `toHaveScreenshot()` usage

-- Playwright's `toHaveScreenshot()` API
+Why this approach: keep the technique visible in the portfolio, but quarantine it where the SUT isn’t deterministic.

 ## Running Locally